abhiwand/atk/doc/source/ia_intro_2.rst

 Graph Query and Traversal Using (Graph Database)
 ================================================

-The Intel Analytics Toolkit includes fully-scalable graph capabilities that support full flexibility including user-defined edge and vertex types.
+The |IA| Toolkit includes fully-scalable graph capabilities that support full flexibility including user-defined edge and vertex types.
 Developers can take advantage of this powerful, scalable graph to develop applications using :term:`transactional functionality`, which includes adding new vertices and edges, sorting, searching,